InduYadav689/Flight_Price_Prediction/README.md

   - Days Left
   - Price

-> The dataset is publicly available in this repository under dataset.csv.
+> The dataset is publicly available in this repository under flight_prediction_data.csv.

 ---